BrunoCamarda/Chat-history-export-BLiP/README.md

 *This is an example of how to use the [BLiP Chat History extension](https://docs.blip.ai/#chat-history) API*

+Visit the sample page [here](https://history-blip.herokuapp.com/).

 Find and export your contacts' conversation history and threads.

 ![Page example](images/example.png)